Hong Kong Science and Technology Parks Corporation

 The Hong Kong Science and Technology Parks Corporation (HKSTP) is a public corporation set up by the Hong Kong Government in 2001 to foster innovation and technology development in Hong Kong.

 Responsibilities

 HKSTP manages facilities and provides value-added services for the technology, research and development sector in Hong Kong.
-These facilities include Hong Kong Science Park (for technology companies), InnoCentre (for design enterprises), and three industrial estates at Tai Po, Yuen Long and Tseung Kwan O (for a range of skill-intensive business sectors) as well as the Technology Incubation Programme.
-According to the Government, Hong Kong Science Park is the 'flagship technology infrastructure' in Hong Kong.
+These facilities include Hong Kong Science Park (for technology companies), InnoCentre (for design enterprises), and three industrial estates at Tai Po, Yuen Long and Tseung Kwan O as well as the Technology Incubation Programme.
+According to the Government, HKSTP is the 'flagship technology infrastructure' in Hong Kong.
 Considerable R&D office space (330,000 square metres) and job opportunities (15,000) are provided.
+By integrating research, advanced manufacturing and financing resources, HKSTP supports approximately 2,400+ Innovation & Technology companies.

 Overview

+HKSTP focuses on four strategic pillars: Life and Health Technology, AI and Data Science, Advanced Manufacturing and New Energy & GreenTech.
+As of December 2025, more than 300 Life and Health technology companies were located at Science Park.

+In September 2023, HKSTP established its Hong Kong Science Park Shenzhen Branch in the Shenzhen–Hong Kong Innovation and Technology Cooperation Zone in Hetao, introducing an initial group of 16 Hong Kong technology enterprises.

-HKSTP Key figures as of 31 May 2024:
+HKSTP Key figures as of 28 Feb 2026: